mwheeler235/ts-anamoly-detection-q-learning/README.md

 <img src="https://github.com/mwheeler235/ts-anamoly-detection-q-learning/blob/main/img/if_anomaly.png" width=100% height=100%>

+## Rolling Mean for Outlier Detection

+Using the rolling mean is the most logical window we should consider for a more simplified model.
+For this analysis, we can define the window to be the previous 7 days.
+Then in order to yield an outlier ratio close to the results from the other two models, we can set the outlier threshold to be 1.75*(standard deviation).
+That is, if an observed value differs from the past 7-day mean by more than 1.75 times the standard deviation (of the rolling mean), then we flag the value as an outlier.

 ## Comparing All 3 Models

 When comparing models, the outlier rates are very similar.
 Below is a chart showing all three outlier models compared, then also a table showing the percent of outliers in each model bucket.